 Winner: YouTube TV.
 Look, this one’s pretty subjective.
 But the ability to hide and reorder channels is a great one to have.

 Here’s the deal: When it comes to choosing between YouTube TV and Hulu With Live TV, you can’t go wrong with either one.
 Both are easy enough to use.
 They have comparable prices and specs.
 Each has some things the other doesn’t.
 And each is easy to start up or shut down if you decide you like one more than the other.
 Seriously, try them both.
 That’s not a cop-out — it’s the smart thing to do.

 Really, the decision should start with the channels.
 If one service has a channel the other doesn’t that you just have to have, then that’s the one you should go with.

 Both services are great.
 But you can’t beat Hulu Live as part of the Disney Bundle.

 If that’s a wash, the next thing you should turn to is price.
-In this case, there’s only a $5 difference (for now, anyway) between YouTube TV and Hulu With Live TV.
-But you do need to consider what else you get for that extra $5 on the Hulu side of the equation.
+In this case, there’s only a couple dollars’ difference (for now, anyway) between YouTube TV and Hulu With Live TV.
+But you do need to consider what else you get on the Hulu side of the equation.
 First, there’s the full Hulu on-demand catalog.
 That’s pretty good in and of itself.
-But when you consider that you also get ESPN+ and Disney+ along with a subscription to Hulu With Live TV, it’s almost a no-brainer.
+But when you consider that you also get ESPN+ and Disney+, along with a subscription to Hulu With Live TV, it’s almost a no-brainer.

 That’s basically one live streaming service (Hulu Live) with three on-demand services (Hulu, Disney+, ESPN+) thrown in for free.
 That’s a really hard deal to pass up, even if you don’t think you’ll be watching anything on them very often.